The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

-There are several subway and bus lines that service the LES, but for this self-guided tour, it's best to use the 2nd Ave Station on the F train.
+Several subway and bus lines service the Lower East Side, but for this self-guided tour, you'll want to take the F train to the 2nd Avenue Station.

 Use this Google Maps link for directions to the self-guided tour starting point.

-Be sure to check out our guide to navigating the New York City subway.
+TIP: New to the subway?
+Check out our guide to navigating the New York City subway.

-Click on the map for a movable map.
+Click on the map for a scrollable version.

 Yonah Schimmel’s Knishery has been baking big, round delicious knishes since 1910.